 The exchange of outstanding notes for exchange notes will not be a taxable event for federal income tax purposes.
 You will not recognize any taxable gain or loss as a result of exchanging outstanding notes for exchange notes, and you will have the same tax basis and holding period in the exchange notes as you had in the outstanding notes immediately before the exchange.
-See "Certain Federal Income Tax Considerations."
+See "Summary of Material United States Federal Income Tax Considerations."